Full Demo

 [6] More configurations

-The library supports certain configurations that allows you to change the behavior.
-Visit the Github documentation to learn more about different configurations.
+The library supports various configurations to customize the behavior.
+Visit the GitHub documentation for a full list.

 Configuration Description